synapse

 Dysautonomia

-The term dysautonomia is not a diagnosis, but rather it is a reference to autonomic disorders as a group, in which there may be one or more very different problems with function of the autonomic nervous system (ANS).
-This page provides information on a few specific disorders that we study at the Autonomic Investigation & Management Lab under the umbrella of 'autonomic dysfunction'.
+The term dysautonomia is not a diagnosis, but rather a reference to autonomic disorders as a group, in which there may be one or more very different problems with the function of the autonomic nervous system (ANS).
+This page provides information on a few specific disorders that we study at the Autonomic Investigation and Management Lab under the umbrella of 'autonomic dysfunction'.

-The ANS is responsible for the regulation of bodily functions that are not consciously directed, such as blood pressure, heart rate, respiratory rate, and metabolism.
+The ANS is responsible for regulating bodily functions that are not consciously directed, such as blood pressure, heart rate, respiratory rate, and metabolism.

 Orthostatic hypotension - also called postural hypotension - is a form of low blood pressure that occurs upon standing from a sitting or lying position.

 Upon standing, gravity causes blood to pool in the legs.
-As a result, there is less blood circulating back to the heart to be pumped out, causing low blood pressure (hypotension).
+As a result, less blood is circulating back to the heart to be pumped out, causing low blood pressure (hypotension).

 Normally, this drop in blood pressure is immediately combated by the autonomic nervous system before symptoms can occur.
-Specialized nerve cells called baroreceptors are located in the arteries around the heart and neck; when the pressure in the arteries drop, these cells sense the change and relay it to the brain, that in turn signals the heart to pump faster in order to compensate for the decreased pressure.
-In addition, the baroreceptors cause narrowing of the blood vessels, resulting in increased resistance to blood flow, and thus increased blood pressure.
+Specialized nerve cells called baroreceptors are located in the arteries around the heart and neck; when the pressure in the arteries drops, these cells sense the change and relay it to the brain, which signals the heart to pump faster to compensate for the decreased pressure.
+In addition, the baroreceptors cause the narrowing of the blood vessels, resulting in increased resistance to blood flow and, thus, increased blood pressure.

 Orthostatic hypotension occurs when there is an interruption in the body's process of restoring blood pressure upon standing.
 Symptoms of dizziness and lightheadedness occur when the drop in blood pressure is not immediately corrected due to decreased blood flow to the brain.
-While many people may experience occasional dizzy spells lasting a few seconds, chronic or prolonged symptoms upon standing should be investigated by a medical professional.
+While many people may experience occasional dizzy spells lasting a few seconds, a medical professional should investigate chronic or prolonged symptoms upon standing.

 1. Signs and Symptoms